 Our team of experienced Occupational Therapists have been specially selected by our Lead Occupational Therapist to ensure that the highest level of expertise and professional service is always provided by OT4Independence.

-Sarah Ash has over eighteen years clinical experience practicing as an Occupational Therapist.
+Sarah Ash has over twenty years clinical experience practicing as an Occupational Therapist.
 Prior to this, she spent nine years working as an Occupational Therapy assistant in the NHS.
 She has a special interest in palliative care and Moving and Handling.
-She is a qualified Moving and Handling Trainer and works as the Manual Handling Specialist Lead for Pilgrims Hospice in a part time position.
+She is a qualified Moving and Handling Trainer and currently practices as a Community Occupational Therapist as well as undertaking some independent work.

-Frances Ridley qualified as an Occupational Therapist over eight years ago.
+Frances Ridley qualified as an Occupational Therapist over ten years ago.
 During this time, she have developed a vast knowledge of assessments, health conditions and service provision due to the expanding role of Occupational Therapy within social care and intermediate care.
 She has skills and expertise in moving and handling people, prescribing equipment, training carers to use the equipment safely, recommending minor and major housing adaptations, investigating safeguarding alerts, discharge coordinating and management.
-She is qualified to deliver Moving and Handling training.
+She is an experienced Moving and Handling trainer.

 Katie Lovelock qualified as an Occupational Therapist in 2009, she has worked in the community, inpatient intermediate care and with acute inpatients.
 During this time, she has expanded her knowledge and skills to be able to carry out a range of assessments and interventions focused on each individual; graded and adapted, as appropriate.
-She completed her Greenwich University Moving and Handling Trainer Qualification in 2014 and she trains her Occupational Therapy colleagues during her part-time hospital job role.
-She helps families and carers to support patients on discharge home with hoisting, bed mobility and transfers.
+She completed her Greenwich University Moving and Handling Trainer Qualification in 2014.
+She currently works part-time as a band 7 OT on a stroke unit where she provides leadership and support to her team, treats patients and helps families and carers to support patients on discharge home with hoisting, bed mobility and transfers.
 She provides Moving and Handling Training and an Independent Occupational Therapy Service into care homes for OT4Independence Ltd.

 If you have any queries or wish to make an appointment or book some training, please contact our Director and Lead Occupational Therapist, Kay James on: